allanext/bash-scripts/README.md

    - Add basic authentication to test sites
    - Cleanup of AMIs

-## Docker Compose that fires a MediaWiki container with MariaDB, Redis and Elastic search
+## docker-compose.yml that fires a MediaWiki container with MariaDB, Redis and Elastic search

  In front of the Wiki you can use nginx reverse proxy + let's encrypt: https://github.com/evertramos/nginx-proxy-automation